 - you have had an allergic reaction to any medicine which you have taken previously to treat your current condition.

-- you are pregnant or intend to become pregnant.
+- you are pregnant, think you may be pregnant or intend to become pregnant.
 Solian is not recommended for use in pregnancy.
 If you need to take Solian during pregnancy you should discuss the benefits and risks of taking it with your doctor.
 Newborns of mothers who have taken Solian during pregnancy need to be carefully monitored.

 - you suffer from lactose intolerance because Solian tablets contain lactose.

 - you have kidney or liver disease, Parkinson's disease or fits (seizures).